 George passed away in 2011 but in 2024, he'd have been 100 years old.

 Hatley worked as executive secretary of the Appaloosa Horse Club in Moscow for 31 years.
-He started the association's magazine, "Appaloosa News" (now Appaloosa Journal), published its first studbooks, implemented the first National Appaloosa Show and Sale, held in Lewiston in 1948 and 1949, and started the Appaloosa Museum.
+He started the association's magazine, "Appaloosa News" (now Appaloosa Journal), published its first studbooks, implemented the first National Appaloosa Show and Sale held in Lewiston< ID, in 1948 and 1949, and started the Appaloosa Museum.
 He wrote hundreds of articles and several books, including "Horse Camping," a classic now in its third printing.

 Shayne had multiple conversations with George's widow Iola, who was a well known breeder of Appaloosa race horses.
 She and George had one stallion that won 22 races, and another that won 18 and went on to become an all-time leading sire of Appaloosa race horses.